Legion (TV series): Music

-For the second season, the series relocated its production to California to take advantage of tax incentives provided by the California Film Commission under its "Program 2.0" initiative.

 Shared universe connections

-Landgraf stated, in January 2016, that the series would be set in a universe parallel to the X-Men films where "the US government is in the early days of being aware that something called mutants exist but the public is not".
+Landgraf stated in January 2016 that the series would be set in a universe parallel to the X-Men films where "the US government is in the early days of being aware that something called mutants exist but the public is not".
 He felt it was unlikely that characters would cross over between the show and films, but noted that this could change between then and the premiere of the series.
-That July, an article on Marvel.com referred to Legion as one of several characters joining the Marvel Cinematic Universe (MCU), suggesting that Legion would be set in that shared universe like Marvel Television's other series.
-The next month, Singer said that Legion had actually been designed to fit into the X-Men universe, but also to stand alone, so "you wouldn't have to label" the relationship between the series and the films.
+That August, Singer said that Legion had actually been designed to fit into the X-Men universe, but also to stand alone, so "you wouldn't have to label" the relationship between the series and the films.
 He teased plans to have the series "relate to future X-Men movies".

 At New York Comic Con 2016, Donner said that the series is "far from the X-Men movies, but still lives in that universe.
 The only way for X-Men to keep moving forward is to be original and to surprise.
 And this is a surprise.
 It is very, very different."
 Hawley explained that because the series is depicting the title character's "subjective reality", it would not have to address any connections to the films straight away, noting that Fargo, which is connected to the 1996 film of the same name, at first "had to stand on its own feet" before exploring those connections more; "We have to earn the right to be part of this universe.
 My hope is we create something so strong that the people in the movie studio call and say they would be foolish enough not to connect these things."
 He did state that "you can't tell this story without" acknowledging that Legion is the son of Charles Xavier.
-In regards to the MCU, Loeb stated that his involvement in the series was a sign that "bridges are being made" between Marvel and Fox, "but I don't want to make any promises ...
+In regards to the Marvel Cinematic Universe (MCU), Loeb stated that his involvement in the series was a sign that "bridges are being made" between Marvel and Fox, "but I don't want to make any promises ...
 Marvel heroes at their core are people who are damaged and are trying to figure out who they are in life.
 It doesn't matter whether or not they're X-Men, Tony Stark, Matt Murdock or Peter Parker ...
 If you start at a place as strong as David's character is and you have a storyteller like Noah, then it's Marvel.
 In that way, it is all connected."
-Set designer Michael Wylie had tried to put Roxxon Corporation and Stark Industries logos as Easter eggs in Legion but was not allowed to since Legion existed in a separate universe than Marvel Television's MCU-related series.
+Set designer Michael Wylie had tried to put Roxxon Corporation and Stark Industries logos as Easter eggs in Legion but was not allowed to since the series existed in a separate universe than Marvel Television's MCU-related series.